 You can’t achieve this look with water alone.
 You need a routine.

-- Step 3: Direct the Air.
+- Step 3: Direct the air.
 Blow the hair forward from the crown toward the forehead.

-- Step 6: The Pinch.
+- Step 6: The pinch.
 Use your fingers to pinch small sections of the fringe to create that defined, piecey definition.

 The Best Products: Clay vs. Powder vs. Spray